Ngarkal Beach - Port Coogee

 Ngarkal Beach is one of the three locations on the Nyungar Tourist Trail.

 We discovered Ngarkal Beach as part of exploring the Nyungar Tourist Trail from the Omeo Wreck but ended up exploring further, walking beyond the Port Coogee Play Park to the Old South Fremantle Power Station.
 Continuing from there we explored further north to South Beach as this was our starting point when we explored the South Fremantle Urban Art Trail.
 From here we ventured inland through Barrow Park where we discovered the North Coogee Pump Track.
 Then we walked back along the beautiful and scenic CY O'Connor beach before emerging back at Ngarkal Beach.
 This was a long walk but there was so much to discover along the way.
+Since then we have also discovered nearby Joels Playground.

 If you want to explore more of this area head to the following blogs: